Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Requests and responses use Content-Type: application/json unless otherwise specified.
 Unknown fields in requests are ignored unless otherwise stated.
 Any invalid field type will result in an error response.

 Responses may include additional fields not defined in the specification.
 The client should be able to handle this.
 In the future, operations that normally return a 200 OK response may return 202 Accepted if the service believes the operation will take too long to process.
-Such a response includes information about where the operation processing status can be retrieved.
+Such a response includes information about where you can retrieve the operation processing status.

 GET requests

-GET requests are used to retrieve existing resources.
+Use GET requests to retrieve existing resources.
 Generally, when a request is without a resource key, a list of resources matching the request is returned.

 Paging